+Apianamon ronomo oj 1110011

 F Fail

-1 Incomplete
+I Incomplete

 N Audit

-Ρ Pass
+P Pass

 W Official Withdrawal

-Ζ Special Withdrawal
+Z Special Withdrawal

+(or Blank) Non-graded Section/Missing Grade

 Conditions for which they are assigned:

 - F Fail Less than 1.0 grade points/0.0 credit calculated in GPA.
 Courses designated with a pass/fail option must be approved by the College Curriculum Committee prior to the beginning of a course. - I Incomplete 0.0 grade points; no credit.
 Incomplete grades "I" may be issued only to those students whose work to date is passing but not completed at the end of the quarter.
 All "I" grades issued by an instructor must be accompanied by an "Incomplete Contract."